 ALLAMA IQBAL’s Presidential Address December 1930

-Iqbal presented a review of the political and social situation of India and solution of the ills befalling India.
-He evaluated the importance of role of Islam in the lives of Muslims of British India.
-He said that the European view of duality of religion and state does not apply here in the Indian society.
-Rejecting the secularism he said, religion is not a totally personal affair.
+Iqbal presented a review of the political and social situation of India and the solution to the ills befalling India.
+He evaluated the importance of the role of Islam in the lives of Muslims of British India.
+He said that the European view of the duality of religion and state does not apply here in Indian society.
+Rejecting secularism he said, religion is not a totally personal affair.

 If the Muslims have an opportunity to develop in accordance with their Islamic civilization and tradition, they would be willing to sacrifice their lives for India.

 Federalism cannot succeed without recognizing the national identity of the Muslims.